Bicultural identity: Asian culture

 Individuals having origins within the Far East, Southeast Asia or the Indian subcontinent are referred to as Asian under the U.S. Census Bureau.
 Asians complete 4.8% of the U.S. population alone.
 Asians have had the highest educational attainment level and median household income of any racial demographic in the USA and attain the highest median personal income overall, as of 2008.
 Thus, Asian culture is often depicted as the most similar culture to American Culture.

-Asians often communicate non-verbally and/or indirectly, and often are not as bold or upfront as other cultures in terms of their communication.
-The Asian way of life is much more group-oriented or holistic and thus the way in which they interpret the world is systematically different from American Culture in terms of thought process and lifestyle.
-This may make it difficult for Asian in the USA to assimilate easily into American culture.
+Asians often communicate non-verbally and/or indirectly, and often are not as frank or upfront as other cultures in terms of their communication.
+Asian culture is typically much more group-oriented or holistic and thus the way in which they interpret the world is systematically different from the more individualistic American Culture in terms of thought process and lifestyle.
+This may make it difficult for Asians in the USA to assimilate easily into American culture.

 Hispanic culture

-Hispanic and Latinos have origins in the countries of Latin America and the Iberian Peninsula consisting of Spain and Portugal.
-Hispanic are very racially diverse.
+Hispanics and Latinos have origins in the countries of Latin America and the Iberian Peninsula consisting of Spain and Portugal.
+Hispanics are very racially diverse.

-Hispanic often are very religiously oriented and focus on family values and the importance of intergenerational connections.
+Hispanics often are very religiously oriented and focus on family values and the importance of intergenerational connections.
 This may cause difficulty in integration with American culture, as the Hispanic community often emphasizes the importance of helping one's family and advancing as a family rather than simply individual success, which is more prominent within American Culture.
 Similarly, Hispanics may have difficulty associating with American Culture because of the language culture, as most Hispanics can speak Spanish.
 The ability to speak Spanish is valued greatly within Hispanic culture, as it is greatly used during social gatherings and amongst extended family.
 The Spanish language is a significant part of Hispanic culture, and because of the vast amount of racial differences within Hispanics, the way in which Spanish is spoken within the different racial groups is often different.
 This makes it not only difficult to assimilate into American culture but to often assimilate with the different races in Hispanic communities.